DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 ***Erasmus van Richten.*** In battle, Erasmus fights by hurling furniture at the gallows speaker from range through the use of his ***telekinetic thrust*** feature.

 ***Lady Fiona Wachter.*** [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] begins by casting *spirit guardians* (radiant damage), which takes the form of thirteen swirling fog-like entities that attack with misty tendrils.
 On subsequent turns, she casts *blindness/deafness* or uses her ***divine eminence*** feature as she pursues the gallows speaker with her mace.

-In battle, Lady Wachter also gains the following reaction:

-* ***Sentinel of the Veil.*** As a reaction when another creature she can see within 30 feet suffers a critical hit, Lady Wachter can turn that hit into a normal hit.

 ***The Gallows Speaker.*** Throughout the fight, the gallows speaker taunts Lady Wachter, rhapsodizing at length about the agonies that it will visit upon her and her family.
 However, it never attacks either Lady Wachter, Stella, or Victor, preferring to focus its attention upon the players who have defied it.